Table of Contents Contents

 All of their investment accounts for savings, including TFSAs, RRSPs, RRIFs and High-Interest Savings Accounts, have a rate of 3.55%.
 You can also get GICs, TFSAs, RRSPs and RRIFs for set years at different rates.
 These rates are:

 With MAXA, you have access to your account, just like any other bank, through online and mobile banking.
-You can make your bill payments, send e-transfers, transfer money and schedule your payments.
+You can make your bill payments, send e-transfers, transfer funds and schedule your payments.

 Easiest Bank Account Online to Open